Skip to Main Content

 3. Article authors may have used slightly different words.

-For example, instead of electric cars, they may have used electric vehicles.
+For example, instead of junk food, they may have used ultra-processed foods.